bcgsc/ntSynt/visualization_scripts/README.md

                         plot, use the special character '_'.
 All underscores in the new name will be converted to spaces.
   --tree TREE           User-input tree file in newick format.
 If specified, this tree will be plotted next to the output ribbon plot, and used for ordering the
                         assemblies.
-The names in the newick file must match the new names if --name_conversion is specified, or the genome file names in the synteny blocks input file.
+The names in the newick file must match the new names if --name_conversion is specified, or the genome file names in the synteny blocks input file otherwise.
 If not specified, the synteny blocks will be used to estimate pairwise distances for the assembly ordering and associated tree.
-  --normalize           Normalize strand of genomes relative to the target (top) genome in the ribbon plots --indel INDEL         Indel size threshold [50000] --length LENGTH       Minimum synteny block length [50000] --centromeres CENTROMERES
+  --normalize           Normalize strand of chromosomes relative to the target (top) genome in the ribbon plots --indel INDEL         Indel size threshold [50000] --length LENGTH       Minimum synteny block length [50000] --centromeres CENTROMERES